Orville E. Babcock: Visited island

 Babcock boarded the steamship Tybee in New York and departed for the Dominican Republic on July 17, 1869.
 He was accompanied by Fabens and annexation supporter California Republican Senator Cornelius Cole.
 On the voyage the Tybee stopped at Samaná Bay and observed there was a "splendid coal station" on the island.
 The indigenous people were upset over a recent raid by the rebel Haitian warship Telégrafo.
 Noting the soil to be fertile, Babcock believed the Dominican Republic could feed 4 million people.
 Babcock, however, said the people of the Dominican Republic were "indolent and ignorant."
-Babcock's view, however, of the mixed-race black people, did not impede his vision of Santo Domingo's inclusion by the United States.
+Babcock's view, however, of the mixed-race white people, did not impede his vision of Santo Domingo's inclusion by the United States.
 Babcock was a Reconstruction man, who was "nicely color-blind" to opportunism, in the post-Civil War world.

 Babcock's next visited Santo Domingo City but found that President Buenaventura Báez was not there.
 Babcock was entertained by Cazneau and his wife at their plantation house.
 After his stay in Santo Domingo City, Babcock reboarded the Tybee and voyaged to Azua, 60 miles away, where President Báez was staying.
 Babcock recorded that Báez was in favor of friendly relations with the United States.
 Nothing, however, was talked about annexation, until Babcock and Báez returned to Santo Domingo City.